4d/docs/website/translated_docs/pt/Concepts/parameters.md

 ## Valores ou referências

 When you pass a parameter, 4D always evaluates the parameter expression in the context of the calling method and sets the **resulting value** to the local variables in the class function or subroutine.
 As variáveis locais/parâmetros não são os campos, variáveis ou expressões realmente passadas pelo método chamada; eles apenas contém os valores que foram passados.
 Since its scope is local, if the value of a parameter is modified in the class function/subroutine, it does not change the value in the calling method.
-For example:
+Por exemplo:

 ```4d
     //Esta é uma parte do código do método MY_METHOD DO_SOMETHING([People]Name) //Suponha que o valor [People]Name seja "williams" ALERT([People]Name)